dufferzafar/notes/Readme.md

 # notes

+_Life is a big experiment.
+There's no success.
+No failure.
+Just observation tables._

 Notes made on various topics.

+* Why
+    - :heart:
 * How
-    - I read up PDFs on my iPad and annotate them.
+    1. <!-- Baad Fajr: --> I read PDFs on my iPad & annotate them
-    - I then use a script to export these annotations to markdown.
+    2. <!-- Baad Maghrib: --> I then use a script to export these annotations to markdown
-    - I go through the markdown & hand-edit it
+    3. <!-- Baad Tahajjud: --> I go through the markdown & hand-edit it

+## todo

+* Use a better note taking system on vscode
+    * Roam research alternatives

-## links
+## outgoing

 * The habit of "marginalia"
     - [Reading with a pencil](https://austinkleon.com/2018/08/30/reading-with-a-pencil/)